taurusilver7/foodizone/README.md

 - The Meal directory has a MealSummary with hard-coded text, AvailableMeals with an array of meal-list.
 The Meal component is the combination of the above two.
 The data mapped in the Meal component is separated into another wrapper component to provide html structure & css content— `Card`

+- For induvidual meal items, a customized mealItem compoenent is created with mealForm for markup form.
+- Another reuable component `Input` for form input field.

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)